 - (a) Use and operation of quarry, including extraction below the water table, processing and loading operations and exportation of material from the site, outside the confines of the permission granted under PA ref.
-77/275 (QA39), entailing works and a change of use comprise development. - (b) Quarrying, including extraction below water, processing and loading operations and exportation of material, does not benefit from any

-- exempted development provisions and does not therefore comprise exempted development. - (c) Extension of quarrying beyond the scope of the permitted development, may trigger the requirement for environmental impact assessment and appropriate assessment and would require screening. - (d) The export of material off site is not incompatible, in principle, with the import of material for the purpose of remediation, subject to compliance with the relevant parent permission (PA ref.
-77/275) and permit (WFP-WH-2018-0102-00).
+77/275 & QA39, would comprise works and/or a change of use and constitute development. - (b) Quarrying, including extraction below water, processing and loading operations and exportation of material, does not benefit from any exempted development provisions and does not therefore comprise exempted development. - (c) Extension of quarrying beyond the scope of the permitted development, may trigger the requirement for environmental impact assessment and appropriate assessment and would require screening. - (d) The export of material off site is not incompatible, in principle, with the import of material for the purpose of remediation, subject to compliance with the relevant parent permission (PA ref.
+77/275 & QY39) and waste permit (WFP-WH-2018-0102-00).

 NOW THEREFORE An Bord Pleanála, in exercise of the powers conferred on it by section 5 (3)(b) of the 2000 Act, hereby decides that use and operation of the quarry, extraction of material below water table, processing and loading and exportation of materials, outside the scope of PA ref.
-77/275 (QY39) is development and is not exempted development.
+77/275 & QY39 is development and is not exempted development.